vijay33391/car-price-predection/README.md

 ## Conclusion

-Through extensive model selection and feature engineering, we have developed a robust car price prediction model.
-By implementing various techniques like Lasso, Ridge, SVM, and ensemble methods, we achieved a significant increase in accuracy, moving from 80% to 91%.
+Through extensive model selection, hyperparameter tuning, and feature engineering, we have developed a robust car price prediction model.
+By implementing various techniques like Lasso, Ridge, SVM, Decision Trees, Random Forests, and ensemble methods, we achieved a significant increase in accuracy, moving from 80% to 91%.
 The model is now deployed and available for use via Streamlit Cloud.